Business confidence regresses in Australia

 Big businesses are losing confidence, according to the latest quarterly report from the National Bank of Australia (NAB).

 The slip is affecting both medium-term enterprise growth and capital expenditure plans.
-Overall confidence among larger organisations has fallen below its long-term average, proving weaker than smaller entities and the wider economy of the country.
+Overall confidence among larger organizations has fallen below its long-term average, proving weaker than smaller entities and the wider economy of the country.

 Confidence among the Australian Stock Exchange biggest 300 companies is now at the lowest point since the fourth quarter of 2012.